Put a camera in the hands of your child, and you will be giving them the opportunity to explore and see the world from a new point of view.

 On-board cartoon and collage capabilities give your child the chance to play around with their images without the trouble of first downloading them to a computer.

 The camera has onboard memory, and there is the option to also use a micro SD card.
 Kids can snap away for some time, without having to stop, download the photos, and clear some space in the memory.

 Wondering what the drawback to this camera is?

 Feels Quite Childlike

 The kid-friendly styling may not appeal to all children.
-Some may take exception to having an obviously kiddie camera when there are plenty of child-friendly yet adult alternatives.
+Some may take exception to have an obvious kiddie camera when there is plenty of child-friendly yet adult alternatives.

 |Size||6 x 3.6 x 2.4 inches and 12.3 ounces|

 |What’s in the box?||Camera, wrist strap, USB cable, 4 AA “demo” batteries|